 THE PROBLEM IS BIG

-We have been informed from various charities, reports, and websites that there are hundreds of millions of people across the earth struggling everyday to obtain one of life's most necessary and unappreciated blessings, even WATER.
+We have been informed from various charities, reports, and websites that there are hundreds of millions of people across the earth struggling everyday to obtain one of life's most necessary, basic and unappreciated blessings, even WATER.
 Many feel overwhelmed when considering that there are millions of people living this way.
 They desire to help but become quickly discouraged feeling that they are of little significance in light of this massive problem.

 THE PROBLEM IS SOLVABLE